5HR3D/5HR3NOGRAPH/README.md

     <h1 align="center">---</h1>

 # Steganography (coming soon)
 Steganography, here; uses the famous LSB method.
 This technique works by replacing some of the information in a given pixel with information from the data in the media file.
 LSB embedding is performed on the least significant bit(s).
-This reduces the variation colors that the embedding creates.<br><br>
+This reduces the variation colors that the embedding creates.
-It hides almost anything in anything.
-Yup..
-It is what it is ;)

 Contact:<br>
 Mail: its5hr3d@protonmail.com<br>Or: https://linktr.ee/5HR3D